csjcode/meteor-react-mongo-todo/README.md

 8.7  Update data container to return data about user - imports/ui/App.jsx

 8.8  Wrap new task form to only show when logged in - imports/ui/App.jsx

+8.9  Update Task component to show username